regoclint/prac/Notes.md

  - Shard per user id and per api.
 Consistent hashing for fault tolerance and replication
  - Rate limit by both user & ip - Only IP then other users will also be blocked Only User then login api will not get rate limited
+ - Similar to hit counter, but differences are -
+    Hit counter is not per user so one Q is fine
+    It has 2 operations, getHits() is not a synchronous low latency response

 Dropbox https://www.youtube.com/watch?v=U0xTu6E2CT8
  - Flow- Client -> EBS storage
                 -> Message Qs -><- Sync Svc -> Metadata store